- Information, environmental education and other activities

 - Support to member organizations.

 CCB was established in Helsinki, in February 1990 when environmental non-governmental organizations (ENGO’s) from the countries of the Baltic Sea Region became united to co-operate in activities concerning the Baltic Sea environment.
-CCB is a politically independent, non-profit association and at present, is a network of 21 organizations from Belarus, Finland, Russia, Estonia, Latvia, Lithuania, Poland, Germany, Denmark, Ukraine and Sweden.
-Combined, the CCB member organizations have over 800 000 members in all countries surrounding the Baltic Sea.
+CCB is a politically independent, non-profit association and at present, is a network of 23 organizations and 1 observer from Belarus, Finland, Russia, Estonia, Latvia, Lithuania, Poland, Germany, Denmark, Ukraine and Sweden.
+Combined, the CCB member organizations have over 890 000 members in all countries surrounding the Baltic Sea.

 Goal and Objectives